 How one Coca-Cola ad gave an Irish America reader a very pleasant surprise.

-The photo at right depicts Anne Marie Nevins and Joseph Michael Kenney on their honeymoon in Ireland in 1932.
+The photo above depicts Anne Marie Nevins and Joseph Michael Kenney on their honeymoon in Ireland in 1932.
 The image may be familiar to readers as it has often been featured in the Coca-Cola ads on the back cover of Irish America.
 Anne and Joe’s daughter Mary had no idea that the photo was on the back cover of the magazine, which her husband had subscribed to for years.

 Their granddaughter Diane tells the story of when her aunt Mary made the discovery: “The day my uncle’s magazine arrived in the mail, my aunt had it stacked with the rest of the envelopes.
 She set the stack down on the table, and stopped in her tracks.
 There, smiling up at her, were her parents.
 The magazine was face-down in the stack and the envelopes shifted just enough for her to see their picture.”